prototaip-134/pdf-summarizer/README.md

    streamlit run streamlitui.py
    ```

-5. Input the OpenAI API key, change/upload pdf file and add a `.` or any character and press `ENTER` to run the summarizer.
+5. Input the OpenAI API key, change/upload pdf file and add a `.` or any character and press `ENTER` to run the summarize.

-6. *Optional:* You can then also ask questions about the paper or use it to understand the paper better.
+*Optional:* You can then also ask questions about the paper or use it to understand the paper better.
+Do note that if you want to copy directly from the website, it might be better to set the theme to `Light` from the settings button in the top-right.

 ### Citation
 ```